PostHog/posthog.com/contents/handbook/people/onboarding.md

 ### Working in GitHub

 We use [GitHub](https://github.com/PostHog) for _everything_, including non-engineering task management.
 This might take some getting used to if you are non-technical.
-If that is the case, we have [this intro video](https://www.youtube.com/watch?v=2BB4Nkc0uVM) that will teach you the basics and [a detailed guide on how to set up a local version of Posthog.com so that you can make changes to the docs, handbook and website](/handbook/engineering/posthog-com/developing-the-website).
+If that is the case, we have [a detailed guide on how to set up a local version of Posthog.com so that you can make changes to the docs, handbook and website](/handbook/engineering/posthog-com/developing-the-website) and a blog about [why we use GitHub as our CMS](/blog/github-cms) to help you out.

 Our most active repositories (aka 'repos') are: